 Watch Dogs Legion should have just gone for Watch Dogs 3 as its title.
 Why?
 Because I’m a bloody idiot and a simple man and I like things to make sense.
 Unfortunately, and probably for the best, I didn’t get the chance to tell the developers off over their naming decisions, but I did get to see Watch Dogs Legion in action at E3 2019 and I ran away impressed.
 More on the running away later…

-After waiting in line for 45 minutes (I didn’t manage to get an appointment for this one) I was finally sat in down in the makeshift theater inside the Watch Dogs Legions E3 booth.
-The chairs weren’t as comfy and it reminded me of being in school assembly, albeit with far fewer people and far fewer whispered name calling.
+After waiting in line for 45 minutes (I didn’t manage to get an appointment for this one) I was finally sat in down in the makeshift theatre inside the Watch Dogs Legions E3 booth.
+The chairs weren’t as comfy and it reminded me of being in school assembly, albeit with far fewer people and far fewer whispered name-calling.

 Once the trailer had finished and everybody gave it a round of applause (why?) we were getting stuck into the meat of the demo.

 Watch Dogs Legion marks the first time that the series has ventured outside of America.
 In fact, it is a rare example of a big-budget game being set in the United Kingdom.
 It’s a welcome change, then, and the developers have obviously gone to great lengths to nail the feel of London, while also shaking it up to present a filthy future where the poor are punished and the rich sit high and mighty.
 It’s a bit of social commentary and certainly fitting with the times.
 It means London won’t look exactly how it does these days, but instead a little more futuristic.
 Well, it is set in the near future, after all.

 The big change-up to Watch Dogs Legion isn’t its choice of location, but how it tells that cities stories.
 Instead of focusing on just one character, or a small principal cast to move the story along, Watch Dogs Legion tells the story through whoever you choose to be the vessel.
 You can play as anybody, kind of.